vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 ### Downtime
 Jerry -> Explores Mythos -> Hitting the books on lucifer and lucifer-esque figures
 	"Have I ever been able to resist burning too bright?"
+	Level up!
 Expression 97, Moments of Truth 241
+	How bright can I burn? -> How far can I fall? future pivot